The ultimate guide to Full Disk Encryption with TPM and Secure Boot (with hibernation support!)

 This is because during hibernation, you can boot another OS and edit the swap partition, replace kernel code and resume the system.
 This way you would get unsigned code into the kernel, which is not allowed by kernel lockdown, so it disables hibernation altogether.
 Except we don't care about this, since our swap is encrypted!
 Booting another OS will not allow anyone to inject code in the kernel.

 EDIT 2023-08-18: Someone implemented a solution that encrypts the swap and stores the keys in the TPM.
 The patches have never been merged though.
+The author wrote a great article to explain why they go to such extents to protect hibernation.

 We're not gonna disable Secure Boot after all these efforts, and we still want to enable hibernation.
 We have two solutions here: